Kah5/TreeRings/README.md

 - Some code to generate stand maps from plot coordinates is in **UNDERC_plot_maps.R**
 - A basic guide to generating tree ring growth - climate correlations/responses is in **Climate_response_UNDERC.R**

-### Isotopes folder
+### R/Preliminary_analyses/Isotopes
-Contains the code used to read in IRMS data, do standard corrections, and calculate WUE from &delta;<sup>13</sup>C  values
+Contains the code used to read in IRMS data and do standard corrections.

 - R code used to read in IRMS raw data and correct for standards **IRMS_Data_Process_Raw.R**
 - R code used to identify potential years with similar climate to do sampling on is in **Picking_isotope_years.R**
-- R code used to read in all the &delta;<sup>13</sup>C  values, correct for the suess effect and do some  preliminary plotting and cleaning of the data in **read_plot_deltaC.R**
-- R code used to calucluate intrinsic water use efficiency from the stable isotope values is **calc_WUE.R**